-- 4.7.1 Members shall establish and implement policies and procedures for dealing with customers whose accounts fall into arrears that are fair, clear, not misleading and members agree to fully comply with both the word and spirit of the section entitled 'Handling of default and arrears' of the OFT Irresponsible Lending Guidance. - 4.7.2 Any policies and procedures for dealing with customers whose account falls in arrears shall make specific provision for, amongst other matters, the fair and appropriate treatment of vulnerable customers such as those known to or reasonably believed to lack the mental capacity to make relevant financial decisions at a particular time. - 4.7.3 Members shall consider cases of financial difficulty sympathetically and positively, treat customers in default or arrears difficulties with understanding, forbearance and due consideration and encourage their customers to contact them should they experience financial difficulty. - 4.7.4 Members shall, where appropriate, refer customers to debt counselling organisations and notify customers where they can get free advice, such as Citizens Advice Bureaux, Money Advice Centres, National Debtline, the Consumer Credit Counselling Service or Consumer Direct.
+- 4.6.2.1 Members shall comply fully with the requirements of the Bills of Sale Act 1878 and the Bills of Sale Act (1878) Amendment Act 1882 and, where applicable, the Bills of Sale (Ireland) Act 1879 and the Bills of Sale (Ireland) Act (1879) Amendment Act 1883. - 4.6.2.2 Members shall, in accordance with the relevant Bills of Sale Acts, register every Bill of Sale in the Central Office of the applicable Court within 7 clear days of execution of the Bill.
+The effective date of registration is the date shown on the official court stamp. - 4.7 Dealing with Customers Experiencing Financial Difficulties - 4.7.1 Members shall establish and implement policies and procedures for dealing with customers whose accounts fall into arrears.
+Those policies and procedures should be fair, clear, not misleading and comply with both the word and spirit' of the OFT's Irresponsible Lending Guidance, specifically the section entitled 'Handling of Default and Arrears. - 4.7.2 Any policies and procedures for dealing with customers whose account falls in arrears shall make specific provision for, amongst other matters, the fair and appropriate treatment of vulnerable customers such as those known to or reasonably believed to lack the mental capacity to make relevant financial decisions. - 4.7.3 Members shall consider cases of financial difficulty sympathetically and positively, treat customers in default or arrears difficulties with understanding, forbearance and due consideration and encourage their customers to contact them should they experience financial difficulty. - 4.7.4 Members shall, where appropriate, refer customers to debt counselling organisations and notify customers where they can get free advice, such as Citizens Advice Bureaux, Money Advice Centres, National Debtline, the Consumer Credit Counselling Service or Consumer Direct.
 Members will work with debt counselling organisations to assist their customers. - 4.7.5 Members shall suspend, for a period of not less than 30 days, the active pursuit of recovery of a debt from a customer in default or payment difficulties under circumstances in which a bona fide debt advisor is assisting the customer in a agreeing a repayment plan. - 4.7.6 If a member passes a customer's account to another person to collect overdue payments, such as a debt collector or solicitor, the member will inform the customer.
 Members will always choose debt collection firms that agree to abide by this Code or the Credit Services Association Code and the OFT Debt Collection Guidelines.